krbeasley/pygetme/README.md

 # (py)GetMe

 (py)GetMe is a simple python script that will print system information to the console.
-Similar to neofetch but without the excitement of your OS' logo.
-Built and tested on MacOS Sequoia 15.1.
+Similar to neofetch but without the excitement of your OS' logo. **Built and tested on MacOS Sequoia 15.1.**

 **NOTE: This (probably) does not work on your linux box.
 I may extend the script to be compatible with some flavors in the future but don't get your hopes up.
 This most definitely does not work on your Windows box.
 Nor will it.
 I have no intentions of porting this to be Windows compatible.**

 This was written to fit my specific needs and may not have the functionality you require.
 Fork it and move on.

-## Installation
+## Installation & Usage

 Clone the repository into any directory you'd like.
 For reference, I keep all my tools in a directory located at `~/MyTools`.